 - Disaster Assistance Available from FEMA: FEMA's webpage that outlines grants and assistance programs available to help disaster survivors including housing and other key services.

-- FEMA Assistance Beyond Housing: FEMA's webpage that describes additional services that may be available such as crisis counseling, disaster unemployment assistance, legal services, and special tax considerations and may be particularly useful in assisting those who must occupy interim housing.
+- FEMA Assistance Beyond Housing: FEMA's webpage that describes additional services that may be available such as crisis counseling, disaster unemployment assistance, legal services, and Disaster Case Management and may be particularly useful in assisting those who must occupy interim housing.